Which of the following statements best describes the role of insu... | Study Prep in Pearson+

 Step 1: Begin by understanding the role of insulin in the body.
 Insulin is a peptide hormone produced by the beta cells of the pancreas.
 Its primary function is to regulate blood glucose levels by promoting glucose uptake into cells.

-Step 4: Examine the third statement: 'Insulin promotes the uptake of glucose into cells, thereby lowering blood glucose levels.'
-This is correct because insulin facilitates glucose transport into cells by activating glucose transporters, such as GLUT4, in muscle and adipose tissue.
+Step 3: Evaluate the second statement: 'Insulin promotes the uptake of glucose into cells, thereby lowering blood glucose levels.'
+This is correct because insulin facilitates the transport of glucose into cells, particularly muscle and adipose tissue, by activating glucose transporters such as GLUT4.

-Step 5: Assess the fourth statement: 'Insulin stimulates the breakdown of glycogen to increase blood glucose levels.'
-This is incorrect because insulin inhibits glycogenolysis (the breakdown of glycogen) and instead promotes glycogen synthesis in the liver and muscle to store glucose.
+Step 4: Examine the third statement: 'Insulin stimulates the breakdown of glycogen to increase blood glucose levels.'
+This is incorrect because insulin promotes glycogen synthesis (glycogenesis) rather than glycogen breakdown (glycogenolysis).
+Glycogen breakdown is stimulated by glucagon, not insulin.

+Step 5: Assess the fourth statement: 'Insulin inhibits the synthesis of fatty acids in adipose tissue.'
+This is incorrect because insulin actually promotes fatty acid synthesis in adipose tissue by stimulating enzymes like acetyl-CoA carboxylase, which are involved in lipogenesis.

 Watch next